infinitered/nsfwjs/README.md

 The demo is a continuous deployment source - Give it a go: http://nsfwjs.com/

-## How to import
-For package managers use `npm add nsfwjs` for npm & `yarn add nsfwjs` for yarn.
-Then `import * as nsfwjs from 'nsfwjs'` to access the library.

-For script tags add `<script type="text/javascript" src="https://unpkg.com/nsfwjs"></script>`.
-Then simply access the `nsfwjs` global variable.
-This requires that you've already imported TensorFlow.js as well.

 ## How to use the module

 With `async/await` support: